mobxjs/mobx-state-tree/README.md

 If you have a performance critical application that handles a huge amount of mutable data, you will probably be better off by using 'raw' MobX, which has a predictable and well-known performance and much less overhead.

-Likewise, if your application processes stateless information (such as a logging system), MST won't add much value.
+Likewise, if your application mainly processes stateless information (such as a logging system), MST won't add much value.

 ### Where is the `any` type?